kiborgok/kiborgok/README.md

 ## About me
 - :heart: I love open source.
 - 🌱 I’m currently learning Android.
-- 💬 Ask me about Love.
+- 💬 Ask me about anything.
 - ⚡ Fun fact: I don't know how to hate.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...